QUESTIONS ABOUT THE ONLINE MASTER'S PROGRAM

 Who administers the program?

 The program is administered by the UNC Hussman's Office of Graduate Studies.
-The program director is Professor Rhonda Gibson, and Senior Associate Dean Heidi Hennink-Kaminski oversees all of the school's graduate programs.
+The program director is Associate Professor Andy Bechtel, and Senior Associate Dean Heidi Hennink-Kaminski oversees all of the school's graduate programs.

 Whom do I contact if I run into problems as a student?